heispv/biotope/docs/index.md

 biotope annotate interactive
 ```

-You can also use the `biotope get` command to download files and automatically start the annotation process:
+You can also use the `biotope get` command to download files and stage them for annotation and version control:

 ```
 biotope get https://example.com/data/file.txt
+biotope status
+biotope annotate interactive --staged biotope commit -m "Add new dataset from URL"
 ```

-This will download the file and pre-fill metadata fields based on the file's properties.
+This will download the file, stage it for annotation, and fit into the same workflow as local files.

 After creation, `biotope` can also be used to validate the JSON-LD (CAVE: being
 a prototype, biotope does not yet implement all croissant fields):